spatial-data-discovery/ay2021-1/project/vincentandaw/README.txt

 #RUNNING THE SCRIPT#
 The script can be run from the command line.
 This script will import the following modules: importlib, os, sys, glob and arcpy.
 The last item on this list requires an ESRI ArcGIS Pro license, as well as the Spatial Analyst license.
+Do not forget to activate
-These two requirements will be checked by the script.
+ArcGIS Pro python environment before proceeding.
+These requirements will be checked by the script, and some help will be provided.

 #INPUT DATA#
 Due to how large the original dataset is, I have included a folder called "Data" with all the inputs